Picture-in-picture

-Picture-in-picture (PiP) is a feature that can be found in television receivers, personal computers and smartphones, consisting of a video stream playing within an inset window, freeing the rest of the screen for other tasks.
+Picture-in-picture (PiP) is a feature that can be found in television receivers, personal computers, and smartphones.
+It consists of a video stream playing within an inset window, freeing the rest of the screen for other tasks.

 For televisions, picture-in-picture requires two independent tuners or signal sources to supply the large and the small picture.
-Two-tuner PiP TVs have a second tuner built in, but a single-tuner PiP TV requires an external signal source, which may be an external tuner, videocassette recorder, DVD player, or a cable box.
-Picture-in-picture is often used to watch one program while waiting for another to start, or advertisements to finish.
+Two-tuner PiP TVs have a second tuner built in, but a single-tuner PiP TV requires an external signal source, which may be an external tuner, videocassette recorder, DVD player, or cable box.
+Picture-in-picture is often used to watch one program while waiting for another to start or advertisements to finish.